Chocolate Cream Cheese Cookies

 Yay!
 I hope you enjoy them Amanda!

-Pass some over here!!!
-I’m already saying Mmmmmm!
 I love any dessert with cream cheese.
-The cream cheese and chocolate combo in a cookie definitely has me interested!
-Cannot wait to try these.
+The cream cheese and chocolate combo in this cookie definitely is excellent.
+I will make these again.

 Thanks so much Michele!
 I hope you enjoy them when you do! 🙂

 Now you have me feeling nostalgic – the first cookies I baked when I was a kid had pudding mix in them.
 Not cream cheese, though… LOL (I think it used a baking mix – this looks altogether better!)
-It was a great way to learn, because they always came out well, and I developed confidence.
-These look so moist and soft!
+These were delicious and so moist and soft!

 Thanks Anne, I appreciate it!
 How fun.
 I love recipes that remind me of my childhood.
 My first cookie I made myself is the snickerdoodle and I remember it vividly!